Demi Rose Puts Massive Booty On Display In Yellow Thong Two-Piece On Instagram

 A third fan called Demi a “Barbie Queen,” while a fourth user said the model was “absolutely gorgeous.”

 Demi appears to still be enjoying some vacation time in Spain.
-Luckily for her fans, she has kept her Instagram updated with tons of shots from the trip, including one earlier this week where she rocked a sheer blue and pink stringy ensemble.
-As The Inquisitr reported, the unique look hardly covered the model at all, putting her curvy chest and backside one full display and leaving very little to the imagination.
+Luckily for her fans, she has kept her Instagram updated with tons of shots from the trip, including one earlier this week when she rocked a sheer blue and pink stringy ensemble.
+As The Inquisitr reported, the unique look hardly covered the model at all, putting her curvy chest and backside on full display and leaving very little to the imagination.